UNiXMIT/UNiXIaC/docs/index.md

    You can safely close the browser now or leave it open to monitor its creation.
 If you want to come back to the task later to check progress, take note of the Task number.
 When you return, open the Dashboard and click on the 'History' tab.
 The find your Task and click the Task number to re-open the Task console.
 ![5](images/5.png)

-6. Once the Task has completed and is marked as a 'Success', scroll to the very bottom of the Task console an you will see the EC2 Instance details like public IP/DNS and database connection information.
+6. Once the Task has completed and is marked as a 'Success', scroll to the very bottom of the Task console and you will see the EC2 Instance details like public IP/DNS and database connection information.
 ![6](images/6.png)

 > **NOTE:** If a task fails, check the Task console to see where it has failed.
 If it failed on SSO authentication try again or check that 2FA is still working elsewhere.